galaxyproject/galaxy-hub/content/news/2023-01-25-foodborne-training/index.md

 ![Participants Feedback Graphs - Created by Bérénice Batut](/news/2023-01-25-foodborne-training/2023-01-25-workshop-feedback2.png)

-## Other Workshops
+## Follow-up workshops

-- On Friday the 24th of Feburary, the training was also part of the [__High-Throughput Data Analysis workshop with Galaxy (HTS)__](https://galaxyproject.org/events/2023-02-20-freiburg-workshop/) running from the 20th till the 24th of Feburary.
+On Friday the 24th of Feburary, the training was also part of the [__High-Throughput Data Analysis workshop with Galaxy (HTS)__](/events/2023-02-20-freiburg-workshop/) running from the 20th till the 24th of Feburary.

-- Nevertheless, the traing will be recorded and presented at the [__GTN 2023 Smörgåsbord__](https://gallantries.github.io/video-library/events/smorgasbord3/) in May.
+Finally, this tutorial will be recorded to be part of the [__GTN 2023 Smörgåsbord__](https://gallantries.github.io/video-library/events/smorgasbord3/) in May.